jrouwe/JoltPhysics.js/README.md

 By default the examples use the WASM version of Jolt.
 This requires serving the html file using a web server rather than opening the html file directly.

-Go to the serveexamples folder and run
+Go open a terminal in this folder and run the following commands:

 ```
+cd serveexamples
 npm install
-node serveexamples
+npm run serve
 ```

 If you need to debug the C++ code take a look at [WASM debugging](https://developer.chrome.com/blog/wasm-debugging-2020/).